Entanglement Entropies in Conformal Systems with Boundaries: Abstract

 \section{Abstract}

-We study the entanglement entropies in one-dimensional open critical systems, whose effective description is a conformal field theory, both for the ground state and the excited states associated to primary fields.
-The analytical results are checked numerically finding excellent agreement for the $c=1/2$ minimal model and the $c=1$ compactified massless free boson.
+We study the entanglement entropies in one-dimensional open critical systems, whose effective description is given by a conformal field theory with boundaries.
+We show that for pure-state systems formed by the ground state or by the excited states associated to primary fields, the entanglement entropies have a finite-size behavior that depends on the correlation of the underlying field theory.
+The analytical results are checked numerically, finding excellent agreement for the quantum chains ruled by the theories with central charge $c=1/2$ and $c=1$.

-In the last years it has been recognized that quantum entanglement is the key concept to understand the intricate structure of many body wave functions in Condensed Matter Physics.
-This recognition led to the invention of novel numerical methods, such as MERA and PEPS, which generalize the DMRG method (see \cite{VC} for a review).
-The success of these numerical techniques lies in the correct implementation of the area law that governs the entanglement entropy (EE) of the low energy states of local Hamiltonians \cite{ECP}.
-In one spatial dimension, the entropic area law implies that the EE is bounded: this is the typical situation for systems with a gap in the spectrum.
-However, if the system is gapless and described by a conformal field theory (CFT), the EE grows with the log of the subsystem size which amounts to a violation of the entropic area law.
-It is well known that the dominant finite-size correction of the ground state energy of critical systems is related with the central charge $c$ \cite{finite}.
-A similar correspondence also exists between the central charge and the Renyi entanglement entropies (REE's) of the ground state (GS) \cite{HLW,VLRK,CalabreseCardy}.
-In the same vein, we would expect that the scaling dimensions of the primary operators are related with the Renyi entropy of the excited states (ES's), since the finite mass gaps of critical lattice Hamiltonians are also related with them.
-Indeed, this latter correspondence was proven recently for conformal systems with {\it periodic boundary conditions} \cite{AlcarazBerganzaSierra2011,BerganzaAlcarazSierra2012}.
-The main result of these works is that the $n^{\rm th}$ Renyi entropy is given in terms of the $2n$-point correlator of the corresponding primary field placed at special positions that depends on the subsystem size.
+In recent years there has been a flurry of activity devoted to characterize quantum many body systems and quantum field theories using the concept of entanglement (see \cite{jpa} and references therein for a review).
+Under certain conditions, the low energy states of local Hamiltonians satisfy an entropic area law according to which the entanglement entropy (EE) of a subsystem is proportional to the area of its boundary \cite{ECP}.
+In one spatial dimension, violations to this area law appear if the system is gapless and described by a conformal field theory (CFT) \cite{BelavinPolyakovZamolodchikov1984, DiFrancescoMathieuSenechal1997}: in this case, the ground-state (GS) EE grows with the log of the subsystem size \cite{HLW,VLRK,CalabreseCardy}.
+On the other hand, it is well known that the dominant finite-size correction to the GS energy of critical systems is related to the central charge $c$ \cite{finite}.
+A similar correspondence also exists between the central charge and the R\'enyi entanglement entropies (REE's) of the GS \cite{HLW,VLRK,CalabreseCardy}.
+In the same vein, we would expect that the scaling dimensions of the primary operators are related with the REE's of the excited states (ES's), since the finite mass gaps of critical lattice Hamiltonians are also related with them \cite{finite}.
+Indeed, this latter correspondence was proven recently for conformal systems with {\it periodic} boundary conditions \cite{AlcarazBerganzaSierra2011,BerganzaAlcarazSierra2012}.
+The main result of these works is that the $n^{\rm th}$ REE is given in terms of the $2n$-point correlator of the corresponding primary field placed at special positions depending on the subsystem size.